Skip to content

 Whilst the child remains in foster care, they will continue to have a Social Worker and there will continue to be regular involvement of Children’s Services, for example through ‘Child Looked After Reviews’ and annual medical assessments of the child.

-Support available to Kinship Fosterers
+Support available to Kinship Foster Carers

 Kinship foster carers in Hertfordshire receive a wide range of support to help them in their caring role.
-Information is available here Foster Carer Support Offer

 • Financial – A fostering allowance is paid to all foster carers.
 This is a fixed rate allowance and is not means tested meaning all foster carers are eligible for it.
 There is also the potential for increased payments following completion of training and a skills workbook.
 The fostering allowance will cease when the child or young person reaches the age of 18 or if they permanently leave the care of the foster carers and are placed elsewhere.
 Approved foster carers - payment policy 2025-26 | Hertfordshire County Council